Quasipolynomial-time algorithms for Gibbs point processes: Introduction

 On the other hand, \emph{deterministic} approximation algorithms for partition functions of Gibbs point processes are less well-understood.
 For Gibbs point processes, to our knowledge the only rigorous result giving a deterministic algorithm is that of Friedrich, G\"obel, Katzmann, Krejca and Pappik \cite{friedrich2022algorithms}, which shows that for the special case of hard-spheres, one may approximate the partition function in quasipolynomial time for a certain range of parameters.
 The authors show that the hard-sphere model can be well approximated by its discrete analogue (the hard core model) allowing them to apply known algorithmic results from the discrete setting (see Section~\ref{sec:context} for more detail).

-In this paper, we provide a quasipolynomial time deterministic approximation algorithm for the partition function for a general class of repulsive Gibbs point processes.
-Our results are stated only under the assumption of zero-freeness of the partition function.
+In this paper, we provide a quasipolynomial time deterministic approximation algorithm for the partition function for a general class of stable Gibbs point processes.
+Our main result is stated only under the assumption of zero-freeness of the partition function; from there, we deduce two main corollaries using existing zero-freeness results from the literature, one which applies for all stable potentials and a stronger result that applies for the more restricted class of repulsive potentials.
 We defer formal statements to Section~\ref{sec:resultsstatement}.

 Our approach is via Barvinok's interpolation method~\cite{barvinok2016combinatorics} combined with use of the cluster expansion for Gibbs point processes.
 This allows us to work with the Gibbs process directly, rather than a discrete approximation of the process.
-Combining our result with previous work of the second author and Perkins on zero-freeness \cite{mp-CC}, we obtain the first quasipolynomial time deterministic approximation algorithm for a large class of potentials (which includes the hard-sphere model) and range of parameters.
-For the hard-sphere model, we note that \cite[Lemma 12]{mp-CC} gives an explicit bound of $\Delta_\phi < C_\phi(1 - 8^{-d-1})$.
+By combining our result with the zero-free region for stable potentials guaranteed by the cluster expansion, we obtain what appears to be the first algorithmic result for stable, non-repulsive potentials.
+In the special case of a repulsive potential, combining our result with previous work of the second author and Perkins on zero-freeness \cite{mp-CC} yields the first quasipolynomial time deterministic approximation algorithm for a large class of repulsive potentials (which includes the hard-sphere model) and range of parameters.
+For the hard-sphere potential $\phi$, we note that \cite[Lemma 12]{mp-CC} gives an explicit bound of $\Delta_\phi < C_\phi(1 - 8^{-d-1})$ where $\Delta_\phi, C_\phi$ denote the potential-weighted connective constant and temperedness constant of $\phi$ respectively (defined in the next sections).
 This demonstrates that our algorithm works for a wider range of parameters than the previous deterministic algorithms of~\cite{friedrich2022algorithms}.
 Additionally, \cite{friedrich2021spectral} argues that the connective constant of the discretization used in \cite{friedrich2021spectral,friedrich2022algorithms} would not provide an improvement to their results; as such, working in the continuum and using the zero-freeness result of \cite{mp-CC} gets around this issue.